 Asian Women’s Service

-Please note that the Asian Women’s Service is currently not running (September 2017).
-We are recruiting for this post and hope to have the service operational again as soon as possible.
+Please note that the Asian Women’s Service is currently not running (November 2018).
+We hope to have the service operational again as soon as possible.

 This is an Outreach Service specifically for Asian women living in the community who are, or have been, experiencing domestic violence.
 Women can access exactly the same support as described above, but in their first language of Urdu, Punjabi or Hindi.